turingschool/curriculum/source/topics/performance/background_jobs.markdown

   end
 ```

 Before we started to implement the worker pattern, the the `DasboardController#show` action was unaware of the calculation that `Comment.total_word_count` entailed.
-We've come full circle: now it's ignorant of the background work and caching going on behind the seens.
+We've come full circle: now it's ignorant of the background work and caching going on behind the scenes.
 This is probably a good sign.

 ## Going Further